orzock/orzock.github.io/_posts/2024-07-31-Event Marketing Plan.md

 For an AI startup like Medivista, EURETINA provides a crucial platform to network with potential clients and partners, gain insights into current clinical needs, and showcase how AI solutions can enhance retinal disease diagnosis and management.

-Assume that we are at the begining of 2024 and would like to allocate **CHF 4,5000** to EURETINA.
-My event marketing plan would deploy as the content below:
+Assuming we are at the beginning of 2024 and would like to allocate **CHF 45,000** to EURETINA, my event marketing plan will include the following:

 ![Event Marketing Plan Content](event/euretina/2_Event Marketing Plan Content.jpg)

 ## 0.1 Presence Strategy & Point of Contact

-Since Medivista is a pretty young startup, the goal of our presence in EURETINA would focus on the following aspects:
+Since Medivista is a young startup, our goals for attending EURETINA will focus on the following aspects:

 - **Product showcase & demonstration:** Highlight MedInsight AI® through demonstration videos, brochures, and in-person demos, incorporating success stories to illustrate its benefits.

 - **Brand building:** Raise brand awareness using the company motto “Seeing Beyond, Understanding Within” on social media platforms like LinkedIn.
 Emphasize the company’s commitment to ophthalmology and its expansion into neurodegenerative, vascular, and rare diseases.